 In the Config Export section, click the Config Export button and save the configuration file onto your local storage media.
 The configuration file is a text file and you can view and edit it with a general text-editing tool.

-Config Export
+Config Export Config Export

-You can also back up or restore the ABC-01 configuration with Config Import Export.
+You can also back up or restore the ABC-01 (HW Rev. 1.1 support only) configuration using Config Export and Config Import.